This post may contain affiliate links. Read my full disclosure policy.

-A fast and easy recipe for Marinara Sauce using fresh or canned tomatoes, with garlic, onions and oregano and basil cooked on the stovetop in under 30 minutes.
-Use this classic Marinara Sauce on pasta, pizza or meatballs.
-Video!
+A quick and easy recipe for homemade Marinara Sauce using fresh garden tomatoes or canned tomatoes simmered on the stovetop in under 30 minutes.
+Freeze for winter!
+Video.

-A fast and easy recipe for Marinara Sauce using fresh or canned tomatoes, with garlic, onions and oregano and basil cooked on the stovetop in under 30 minutes.
-Use this classic Marinara Sauce on pasta, pizza or meatballs.
-Learning to live with ambiguity is learning to live with how life really is, full of complexities and strange surprises. ~James Hollis
+Learning to live with ambiguity is learning to live with how life really is, full of complexities and strange surprises.

-Harvest season is upon us and many of you have been very busy making our Roasted Tomato Sauce, but I wanted to share a very quick and easy recipe for Marinara Sauce that can be made on the stovetop in no time flat.
+Harvest season is upon us and many of you have been very busy making our Roasted Tomato Sauce, but I wanted to share a very quick and easy recipe for Marinara Sauce that can be made on the stovetop in just a few minutes.
 Perfect for busy weeknights.
 It’s full of flavor and couldn’t be more delicious.

 Easy Marinara Sauce | 60-sec Video